isabelc/Organized-Docs/readme.txt

 = 2.0 =
 * New: new template files eliminate the need to hijack sidebars.
 Easily make your custom docs templates by adding a folder named organized-docs to your theme.
 In that folder, you can add a custom single.php, taxonomy.php, archive.php, and sidebar.php.
 See our new templates directory to copy the originals.
 * New: option to set custom sort order for single docs.
+You can sort alphabetically, by date, or by custom sort order number.
+You can also choose to sort in ascending or descending order.
+* New: option to not load Font Awesome stylesheet if your theme, or other plugin, already loads it.
+This will increase your page load speed.
+* Tweak: use singleton class.
 * Fix: a subheading without a sort order number would not display in some instances.

 = 1.2.2 =